 The magnetic field created by the positively charged gases inside the mantle must be very, very strong, in order to cross the land crust and cause magnetic fluctuations on the surface of the earth.

-magnitude.
-Sometimes it causes fluctuations in electricity and introduces noise
+great magnitude.
+Sometimes it causes fluctuations in electricity and introduces

-in electronic communications and radio channels.
-So there is no
+noise in electronic communications and radio channels.
+So there is no difference

-difference between rain lightning and earthquake/volcanic lightning, or the
+between rain lightning and earthquake/volcanic lightning, or the magnetic field

 Forecasting Earthquakes and Related Natural Disasters